 - Do offer access to the Aetna Open Access PPO national network: Aetna PPO Provider Finder

-National General is the only short-term carrier that is currently offering a year-long plan.
+National General is one of several short-term companies that is currently offering a year-long plan (up to 36 months in most states).
 While less-expensive than most individual plans on the market, consumers should also weigh the costs of possibly paying a tax penalty into their decision.

 Use our plan finder to calculate the costs of every individual on or off exchange plan in your area, or if you'd like to check out a comprehensive medical plan: